MA in Jewish and Global Social and Environmental Justice at the University of Haifa

 Shalom Corps

-Outstanding opportunity for aspiring development practitioners, farmers, entrepreneurs, educators and activists.
+Outstanding service learning opportunity for aspiring development practitioners, farmers, entrepreneurs, educators and activists.

 Structure